1994 Stanley Cup playoffs

 The 1994 Stanley Cup playoffs, the playoff tournament of the National Hockey League (NHL), began after the conclusion of the 1993–94 NHL season.
 Prior to the season, the league renamed its conferences and divisions, and switched from a divisional-based to a conference-based playoff structure.
 The sixteen teams that qualified, eight from each conference, played best-of-seven game series for conference quarterfinals, semifinals and championships; and then the conference champions played a best-of-seven series for the Stanley Cup.
-The playoffs ended when the New York Rangers defeated the Vancouver Canucks in the seventh game of the 1994 Stanley Cup Finals.
+The playoffs ended when the New York Rangers defeated the Vancouver Canucks in the seventh game of the 1994 Stanley Cup Final.
 In total, an NHL record seven game sevens were played in this year's playoffs, two of which went to overtime and was later repeated in 2011 and 2014, which were also the respective years where the Canucks and the Rangers made their next appearances in the Final.

 For the first time since joining the NHL, all four former WHA teams (the Edmonton Oilers, Hartford Whalers, Quebec Nordiques, and Winnipeg Jets) failed to make the playoffs.
 Wayne Gretzky also missed the playoffs for the first time in his career.
 Conversely, the San Jose Sharks became the first post-1990 expansion team to make the playoffs.
 All series played between Central and Pacific Division teams had a 2–3–2 format to reduce travel.
 This remains the last time that two Canadian teams made it to the Conference Finals in the same year, let alone faced each other in that particular round.